raycast/extensions/extensions/any-website-search/README.md

 ### Prefill search from clipboard

+_Default: disabled_

 If enabled, the search query will initially be set to the text on your clipboard.

+### Strip DuckDuckGo's "Bangs" When Fetching Search Suggestions

+_Default: enabled_

+DuckDuckGo supports "[bangs](https://duckduckgo.com/bang)", text-based shortcuts for searching various sites on the web.
+For instance, when using DuckDuckGo, `!w macOS` will not search DuckDuckGo for `!w macOS`, but will instead search Wikipedia for "macOS";
+`!w` is DuckDuckGo's "bang" shortcut for Wikipedia.

+Bangs can interfere with search suggestions.
+If you enter `!w macOS`, you probably want suggestions for `macOS`, not `!w macOS`.
+Therefore, if all of the following hold:

+1. This setting is enabled (which it is, by default)
+1. The selected search site is DuckDuckGo
+1. The first word of the search query looks like a bang (i.e., it begins with an exclamation point)

+then only the portion of the query without the bang will be used  when fetching search suggestions.
+(This is probably what you want, which is why the setting is enabled by default.)

+This setting does not affect what happens when you press enter to search the text you enter will always be searched verbatim on the site of your choosing.
+This setting only affects the text used when fetching search suggestions.